lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This section lists a number of measures which should improve the performance of QSS.
-These measure will be investigated and implemented in later version of SOEP.
+These measure will be investigated, prioritized, and implemented in SOEP.

 consider the model,